 Accepting yourself is good for you, mentally and physically.
 Unconditional self acceptance may not be easy or seem possible, but once you experience its benefits, you will want more of it.
 This inner state of being okay with who you are is essential for mental well-being.
-This is a far cry from most of us feel when we look in the mirror or think back over our lives.
+This is a far cry from what we tend to think and feel as we look in the mirror and think back over our lives.